rranshous/yourwallworld/apps/contextcanvas/docs/ipi-finer-interaction.md

 - Keep both append and replace tools available (explicit choice)
 - Viewport control enables new interaction patterns
 - Element-based editing is powerful but adds complexity
-- Spatial queries might be overkill - evaluate after M2
+- Spatial queries deferred - may add later if needed

 **Key Insight**: The shift from "append-only" to "editable canvas" fundamentally changes the collaboration dynamic.
 Claude becomes a true editing partner, not just an additive assistant.